 Perhaps you only work on one project at a time, so your client gets your absolute, laser-focused attention.

+Whatever Your Unique Values Are, Emphasize Them When You Sell!

 2. Leverage Your Social Networks

 You may be surprised, at how many People In Your Existing Social Network Need Your Skills; so it’s a great place to start to attract clients.
 And you can ask your family and friends to share too!